-The Utility of the Future Today (UOTF) recognition program returns for a third year to honor water resource recovery facilities for community engagement, watershed stewardship, and recovery of resources such as water, energy, and nutrients.
+The Utility of the Future Today (UOTF) recognition program returns for a fourth year to honor water resource recovery facilities for community engagement, watershed stewardship, and recovery of resources such as water, energy, and nutrients.
 The deadline to apply for recognition this year is May 31.

 The Utility of the Future activity areas focus on the key building blocks of this transformation:

 • recovery and new uses of a range of resources;